ruchany13/ruchanme/content/posts/nginxlb.md

  - [Docker](https://docs.docker.com/get-docker/)
  - Text editor, Prefer [Visual Studio Code](https://code.visualstudio.com/download)

  If you are ready, we can start.
+Load balancer seperate request each server.
+We will create two server for load balancing.
+Every server include different index.html file so we can check the system.
+The name of servers **app1** and **app2** .
+And we will create nginx file for load balancer configs.
+We will run on Docker with **docker-compose.yml** file.

  File systems:
 ```.
 --- NginxLB
   +-- docker-compose.yml